Exploring Ordained Ministry

-We outline the stages of discernment, education and formation below.
+We outline this Diocese’s stages of discernment, education and formation below.

-You should make your initial expressions of interest to our Diocesan Director of Vocations, Archdeacon Sonia Roulston.
+You should make your initial expressions of interest to Bishop Sonia Roulston.
 She will explore your expression of interest with you at first over the phone and then may interview you.
 She will seek the views of those who know you and your ministry.
-Sue will also arrange an interview with one of the bishops who will provide you with some initial advice and may invite you to enter the Diocesan Year of Discernment.
+Bishop Sonia will help you explore your readiness to explore a vocation to ordained ministry.
+She may also arrange an interview with our Diocesan Bishop who may invite you to enter the Diocesan Year of Discernment.

 The Year of Discernment

-During the Year of Discernment enquirers meet with the Director of Vocations to reflect on the nature of ordained ministry.
+During the Year of Discernment enquirers meet with the Diocesan Director of Formation to reflect on the nature of ordained ministry.
 Over the year you will participate in a number of further interviews and be expected to be active in ministry in your local parish or ministry setting.
-At the end of the Year of Discernment enquirers may be invited to a discernment day where you will explore your calling to ordained ministry with a number of people appointed by the Bishop..
+At the end of the Year of Discernment enquirers may be invited to a discernment day where you will explore your calling to ordained ministry with a number of people appointed by our Diocesan Bishop.

 Over this time people may also begin their theological education.
 Candidates for stipendiary ministry in the Diocese of Newcastle generally undertake a Bachelor or Masters in theology.
-The preferred theological education provider in the Diocese is Trinity Theological College in conjunction with the University of Divinity, Melbourne.
+Our theological education provider is Trinity Theological College in conjunction with the University of Divinity, Melbourne.

-Information about their degree programs can be found at www.trinity.unimelb.edu.au/learning/theological-school/courses-units.html.
+Information about their degree programs can be found at on their website.
 Candidates in self supporting ministry may also complete degrees in this way or may be encouraged to consider the Certificate or Diploma in Theology through the Adelaide College of Divinity.